-If the Inquiry concerns payment in a divorce proceedings, or payments for separated maintenance, alimony, or child support, refer the request to the OGC (click here for fax number (Lick here for fax number (Lick here)).
+If the Inquiry concerns payment in a divorce proceedings, or payments for separated maintenance, alimony, or child support, refer the request to the OGC (click here for fax number).

 Information in the RRB's possession concerning an individual is not subject to disclosure by a subpoena, which is a court order to produce certain records.
 The RRB's position that disclosure could not be compelled by subpoena received judicial support in Greene v.
 Yellow Cab Co., Exparte Railroad Retirement Board, No. 50 C 1144 (N.D.
-III., Oct.
-10, 1951) (Order to Quash Subpoena)(see below); and Hubbard v.Southern Railway Company, 179 F. Supp.
+Ill., Oct.
+10, 1951) (Order to Quash Subpoena) (see below); and Hubbard v.Southern Railway Company, 179 F. Supp.
 244 (D.C.
 M.D.
 GA, 1959) (see below).
 Subpoenas are treated as requests for disclosure of information or records.
 Subpoenas received in a field office should be handled in accordance with FOM2 Chapter 155, while those received in SUBS should be forwarded to the OGC.